 India, China & NPT

-- India is already self-sufficient in reactor design and construction, and China has become so for second-generation units, but has imported Generation III technology and is developing it further.
+- Both countries are largely self-sufficient in reactor design and construction.
+China has imported Generation III technology and is developing it further.

 - India's uranium resources are limited, so it is developing the thorium fuel cycle to utilise its extensive reserves of thorium.
-It can now import uranium.
+However, it can now import uranium.

 - China's uranium resources are modest and it relies heavily on imported uranium.

 India is the world's largest democracy, with about 1.3 billion citizens.
 China has some 1.4 billion people.
-They represent almost half of the world's population, and they are rapidly increasing their energy, and particularly electricity, use.
+They represent over one third of the world's population, and they are rapidly increasing their energy, and particularly electricity, use.
 They both have well-considered policies to increase dramatically their use of nuclear power to make that electricity.
 Both see nuclear power as an important ingredient of sustainable development.

 See also: Nuclear power in India paper for fuller and more up to date treatment.